WantStuff/AudioDeviceCmdlets/README.md

 ## Description

-AudioDeviceCmdlets is a suite of PowerShell Cmdlets to control audio devices on Windows
+AudioDeviceCmdlets is a suite of PowerShell Cmdlets to control audio devices on Windows.

+Forked from Francois Gendron's [AudioDeviceCmdlets](https://github.com/frgnca/AudioDeviceCmdlets) to add/improve feature.

 ## Features

-* Get list of all audio devices
+* List all audio devices
-* Get default audio device (playback/recording/mulimedia/communication)
+* Get or Set the default playback or recording multimedia device
-* Get volume and mute state of an audio device
-* Set default audio device (playback/recording/mulimedia/communication)
+* Get or Set the default playback or recording communications device
-* Set volume and mute state of an audio device
+* Get or Set volume and mute state of an audio device

 ## Import Cmdlet to PowerShell